TyValencia/BuildLang/README.md

 ## Features

-- Connecting blocks - functions can be easily connected each other in an intuitive way
+- Blocks (functions) can be easily connected each other in an intuitive way through the pipe operator |> and <|
-- Type Inference - to make it easier to write
+- Type Inference makes it make it easier to interpret code
-- Blocks can run at the same time - inspired by Go's goroutines
-- Optionals ? - borrows from JavaScript's approach to handling nulls and errors
+- Optionals ? are borrowed from JavaScript's approach to handling nulls and errors
-- |> and <| - implemented to streamline flow of data
-- Async from JavaScript
+- Async also borrowed from JavaScript

+## Stretch goals

 - Single Instruction, Multiple Data (SIMD) from Mojo
 - Simple generators from Mojo
 - Unique IDE - create a clean UI that makes it fun for kids to code (stretch goal)